nicholaspatten/SVGit4Me-local-only/memory-bank/activeContext.md

 - Pan/zoom implemented for both raster and SVG previews, with clamping and reset controls.
 - Tooltip logic improved to use timers for show/hide, preventing flashing and improving usability.
 - Download and copy buttons for SVG output are always visible, with clear disabled states and tooltips.
+- Added vercel.json to the project root.
+This file configures a redirect: requests to svgit4me.com are permanently redirected to www.svgit4me.com using Vercel's configuration.
+This ensures canonical domain usage and is now tracked as part of project configuration.

 ## Next Steps
 - Further UI/UX refinements for compactness and clarity.